gimlet-io/gimlet-documentation/src/pages/blog/how-to-use-nvidia-gpu-with-kubernetes.md

 ## Summary

-This blog post guided you through the process of setting up a language model using a GPU on a Kubernetes cluster.
+This blog post guided you through the process of setting up a language model on a Kubernetes cluster operating with a GPU.
 You achieved this by configuring the GPU for usage with Kubernetes runtimes, then deployed an inference - Ollama -, and Open WebUI to access models on the internet.